steve9000gi/ssm/plan.md

   x edge style
   x node style
   x color
-o add ability to add a node, with selected shape and color o move node o add ability to add a link, with selected style, color, and thickness
+x add ability to add a node, with selected shape and color o move node o add ability to add a link, with selected style, color, and thickness